Interview – Development of biopesticides and future opportunities for SMEs

 Sometimes you really have a brilliant product but there’s no market.

-At a national and EU level, governments want to reduce the use of chemicals.
-Some of these chemicals are now being phased out and we have a product that can fill the gap immediately.
+At a national and EU level, governments want to reduce the use of chemical pesticides.
+Some of these chemicals are now being phased out or banned and we have a product that can fill the gap immediately.
 On top of that, consumer demand is increasingly going towards the more organic approach.

-The project we are working on here is looking to control a pest called western flower thrips .
-The thrips attack many different plants, including highvalue crops.
-For example, it causes £50m damage to UK strawberry and sunflower crops each year.
+The project we are working on here is looking to control a pest called western flower thrips (https://en.wikipedia.org/wiki/Western_flower_thrips).
+The thrips attack many different plants, including high value crops.
+For example, it causes approximately £50m damage to UK strawberry and sunflower crops each year.
 Worldwide, the damage to crops is US$7bn.
-But it has become resistant to chemical pesticides.
-There is nothing growers can use.
-This is just one single pest we are talking about – there are several more out there and no biological product to control this.
+But it has become resistant to currently used chemical insecticides.
+Currently, growers have limited products for this pest.
+This is just one single pest we are talking about – there are several more out there and no biological product to control them.

 Altogether, this means we are bringing in a new product which has a real value in the market.